pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 | JavaScript Bytes         | .758                                     | .769                                    |
 | DOM Elements             | .216                                     | .234                                    |

-It seems pretty obvious I guess, but if you're passing a lot of JavaScript, expect to be using a large up a lot of memory as a result.
+It seems pretty obvious I guess, but if you're passing a lot of JavaScript, expect to be using a large amount of memory as a result.
 And, if you're total blocking time is high, it's reasonable to expect that you're likely consuming a high-amount of JavaScript related memory.

 ## Where does it all come from?